Due: Tuesday Sep 30, before 9:00 pm

 For this project, you are provided with the skeleton .h and .cpp files and a sample driver:

-- centcom.cpp - will be completed and submitted.
+- railroad.cpp - It will be completed.

 Additionally, you are responsible for thoroughly testing your program.
 Your test program, mytest.cpp, must be submitted along with other files.
 For grading purposes, your implementation will be tested on input data of varying sizes, including very large data.
 Your submission will also be checked for memory leaks and memory errors.